Balım Sultan: Overview

-Balım Sultan was born in 1457 in the town of Dimetoka in Rumelia to a Shia Muslim mother.
-The genealogy of Balïm is a contested matter, but most versions seek to link him to the miraculously begotten sons of Ḥājī Bektāš, Ḥabīb and Ḵeżr Lāla, as a reinforcement of his spiritual descent from the founding elder of the order.
+Balım Sultan was born in 1457 in the town of Didymoteichon (also shortened to Dimetoka) in the Ottoman province of Rumelia, in present day Eastern Macedonia and Thrace in northeasetern Greece.
+It is possible that his father was a Turkoman Shi'i Muslim like his mother, although the sources are not clear as to whether she herself was of Turkoman settler, local Pomak, or Greek Muslim convert origin.
+The genealogy of Balım is a contested matter, but most versions seek to link him to the miraculously begotten sons of Ḥājī Bektāš, Ḥabīb and Ḵeżr Lāla, as a reinforcement of his spiritual descent from the founding elder of the order.
 It is also widely suggested that his father was Mursel Baba and his mother was an Iranian/Persian princess.

 He was a follower of a Bektashi convent in northeastern Greece before being appointed by sultan Bayezid II to the Pīr Evi, the mother tekke in Sulucakarahöyük (near Kırşehir) in 1501.
 The convents, which spread in town and villages, were centralized during his appointment.
 The order was also institutionalized through ceremonies and religious functions under Balïm.
 He died between 1517 and 1519.
 His tomb is located in the Haci Bektashi Veli Complex in Nevşehir Province, Turkey.